Product Manual

 4. Transactions are validated against the ontology

-6. A PR opens with the memory, transactions, and regenerated stories
+6. A PR opens with the memory and transactions

 7. You review and merge